mosen/puppet-cups/README.md

 ### Testing

-The tests are really only basic at the moment.
+The tests need a lot of improvement, but you can run them with RSpec in the typical way:

 Make sure you have: